Category:

 Estate Value

-According to the terms of her will, Janis directed that half of her estate be left to her parents and 1/4 each be given to her two surviving siblings Laura and Michael.
-Upon her parents' passings, the full control was split evenly by Laura and Michael.
-Laura and Michael oversee the estate today through a holding company called Jam Inc. The siblings have earned million in royalties and licensing deals over the decades, exponentially more than Janis earned during her lifetime.
+According to the terms of her will, Janis directed that half of her estate be left to her parents and 1/4 each be given to her two surviving siblings, Laura and Michael.
+Upon her parents' deaths, the full control was split evenly by Laura and Michael.
+Joplin's siblings oversee the estate today through a holding company called Jam Inc. The siblings have earned millions in royalties and licensing deals over the decades, exponentially more than Janis earned during her lifetime.
 As just one example, Michael and Laura kept Janis' famous Porsche for 30 years.
-At some point they restored the psychedelic paint job then in 2015 they put the car up for auction.
+At some point, they restored the psychedelic paint job, then in 2015, they put the car up for auction.
 The winning bidder paid $1.76 million.

 Early Life

-Janis Lyn Joplin was born on January 19th, 1943 in Port Arthur, Texas.
+Janis Joplin was born Janis Lyn Joplin on January 19, 1943, in Port Arthur, Texas.
 Her mother worked as a registrar for a business college, and her father was an engineer at Texaco.
 She had two younger siblings, and they were raised as members of The Church of Christ.
 As a child, she was an outcast but bonded with other kids interested in blues music.
 When she was a teenager, she suffered constant bullying because of her weight and acne.
 She stated that her lack of bigoted views contributed to her ostracization at school, as the area of Texas she grew up in was very conservative at the time.
-After graduating, she briefly attended Lamar State University in Beaumont, Texas but transferred to the University of Texas at Austin in 1962.
+After graduating, Janis briefly attended Lamar State University in Beaumont, Texas but transferred to the University of Texas at Austin in 1962.
 During her time at Austin, she performed with a folk trio known as the Waller Creek Boys.

 Early Career

-Joplin recorded her first song "What Good Can Drinkin' Do?" in 1962 while she was still attending college.
+Joplin recorded her first song, "What Good Can Drinkin' Do?" in 1962 while she was still attending college.
 Early the next year, she left Texas and went hitchhiking towards San Francisco with her friend Chet Helm.
 She would not end up finishing her degree.
 After being in San Francisco for a year, she met future Jefferson Airplane guitarist Jorma Kauken, and the two recorded a series of blues standards and original tracks together.
-These were released in the bootleg album "The Typewriter Tape" after her death.
-In 1963, Joplin was arrested in San Francisco for shoplifting, and she spent the next couple years developing a meth and heroin habit.
+These were released on the bootleg album "The Typewriter Tape" after her death.
+In 1963, Joplin was arrested in San Francisco for shoplifting, and she spent the next few years developing a meth and heroin habit.
 By 1965, her appearance had deteriorated, and she was described as gaunt and skeletal.
-She had always been a heavy drinker and was at the time injecting methamphetamine in addition to other psychoactive drugs.
-Her friends bought her a bus ticket back to Port Arthur, Texas, and she moved in with her parents, having decided to take a break from her fast-paced drug infused lifestyle.
-She spent two years living with her parents and receiving mental health counseling in Port Arthur.
+Janis had always been a heavy drinker and was injecting methamphetamine in addition to other psychoactive drugs.
+Her friends bought her a bus ticket back to Port Arthur, Texas, and she moved in with her parents, having decided to take a break from her fast-paced, drug-infused lifestyle.
+Joplin spent two years living with her parents and receiving mental health counseling in Port Arthur.
 During her time in counseling, Joplin struggled to understand how she could be a musician while remaining sober.
 She would occasionally bring her acoustic guitar in with her and sing during their sessions.
 Although she could not envision being a musician without drugs in her life, she associated her other career options with mediocrity and tedium.

 Return to Music and Acclaim